brightzheng100/instana-server-on-k8s/README.md

 In this repo, I've hosted some deployment experiments, focusing on how to deploy Instana on K8s, be it vanilla Kubernetes or commercial distributions like Red Hat OpenShift, for learning and maybe POC purposes.

 > Note:
 > 1. This is NOT an official guide for how to deploy Instana on Kubernetes.
 Instead, this is just a sharing of my (Bright Zheng) own experiments.
-Instana is very agile with bi-weekly release cadence for SaaS and monthly for on-prem, so try this "unofficial" stuff with luck and please always refer to official docs.
+Instana is very agile with bi-weekly release cadence for SaaS and monthly for on-prem, so try this "unofficial" stuff with luck and please always refer to the official docs.
 > 2. These experiments are not meant for production, at all.